mongodb-labs/field-level-encryption-sandbox/README.md

-## This Repository is NOT a supported MongoDB product
+## Sample "hello world" code for the MongoDB client-side field level encryption beta program

-Sample "hello world" code for the MongoDB client-side field level encryption beta program
+**This Repository is NOT a supported MongoDB product**

 Note: Code samples in this repository are _entirely_ for development & evaluation only.
 Note that all examples that use local key files are intended only for illustration - for production purposes, the integrated Key Management Service (KMS) option is strongly recommended.